Share This Article

 Exposure Therapy

-In this type of psychotherapy, you’ll be exposed to your fear repeatedly but under the guidance of your psychotherapist.
-This is always done in a controlled environment.
+In this type of psychotherapy, you’ll be exposed to your fear repeatedly but under the guidance of your therapist.
+This is done in a safe, controlled environment.
 You can undergo this type of therapy in both individual and group sessions.

 Cognitive Behavioral Therapy

-This type of psychotherapy is highly effective for curing specific phobias.
-It is a combination of different methods that involve discussing the reasons for your fear.
+This type of therapy is highly effective for curing specific phobias.
+It’s a combination of different methods that involve discussing the reasons for your fear.
 Your therapist will give advice that will help you manage your symptoms.

-Medications can also help you face your fears but aren’t recommended until the situation gets too out of your control.
+Medications can also help you face your fears but are used to help manage symptoms, not cure the phobia.

 No two people have the same reaction to their fears, so what works for one person may not work for you.

 It can be an uphill battle, but it is possible to overcome the terror of loud sounds.
-You must put up a strong front and be ready to win the fight against your phobia.
+Put up a strong front and be ready to win the fight against your phobia.

 Conclusion

-Phonophobia can be treated, provided you are willing to devote the necessary time and effort.
+Phonophobia can be treated, provided you’re willing to devote the necessary time and effort.
 Whether this condition has been present since childhood or has been acquired during adulthood, you can still confront it.

 Soon, your fear of loud sounds will be a thing of the past.
-Instead of crying in terror, you will merely shrug upon hearing a startling noise.
+Instead of crying in terror, you’ll merely shrug off a startling noise.